JYVSECTEC/PHR-model/README.md

   - All the sections will be described in more detail during 2020
 - Case examples of different solutions for sections
   - Practical examples on how organizations can use the model are provided as case studies during years 2020-2021
-  - The case studies will be created in our [RGCE Cyber Range's](https://jyvsectec.fi/cyber-range/overview/) fictional organization environments to represent realistic implementation for  different parts of the model
+  - The case studies will be created in our [RGCE Cyber Range](https://jyvsectec.fi/cyber-range/overview/).
+Using the ready-made business sector specific organization environments we will represent a realistic implementation for  different parts of the model
-- Best practices how to involve police authorities will be implemented as a part of the model during years 2020 - 2021
+- Best practices how to involve police authorities will be implemented as a part of the model during years 2020 - 2021 in collaboration with Finland's Police University College

 # Main contributors
 The model has been created as a part of Ministry of Education and Culture of Finland funded [CYBERDI](https://jyvsectec.fi/2018/10/cyberdi/) project.
 The work has been done by specialists of JYVSECTEC and Finland's Police University College.